-Middlesbrough Football club are relegated from the first tier of English football to Division Two for the first time after playing in Division One for 18 seasons.
-There were no Football League games during the First World War.
+Middlesbrough Football club are relegated from the first tier of English football to Division Two for the first time after playing in Division One for eighteen seasons since their promotion in 1902.
+There were of course no Football League games during the First World War.

 1924 – Saltburn pier struck by ship